Data in Action

 DCHS is committed to making data accessible and useful

 Over the past several years, DCHS has invested heavily in data systems and infrastructure to responsibly collect, manage, and share information.
-While reporting requirements (from Metropolitan King County Council, funders, etc.) drove most of these initial investments, DCHS’s goal is to make data widely accessible and used to animate conversations, spark innovation, and direct programming and policy decisions to the benefit of King County residents.
+While reporting requirements (from Metropolitan King County Council, funders, etc.) drove most of these initial investments, DCHS’s goal is for data to be widely accessible and used to animate conversations, spark innovation, and direct programming and policy decisions to the benefit of King County residents.

 The Performance Measurement and Evaluation (PME) unit often collaborates with program partners to:

-- Create public-facing dashboards that answer common questions about DCHS-funded services
+• Create public-facing dashboards that answer common questions about DCHS-managed services

 Human Services Workforce and Organizations are Key to DCHS Achieving Positive Impacts